no-bit/WeatherMapApi/README.md

 # WeatherMapApi
-<p style = "font-family: Arial, sans-serif;">This project is a Web API that provides city locations and real-time weather data.
-It serves as the backend for an interactive map that displays cities and their weather conditions.</p>
+<h1 style = "font-family: Arial, sans-serif;">This project is a Web API that provides city locations and real-time weather data.
+It serves as the backend for an interactive map that displays cities and their weather conditions.</h1>
 Features
 City Listings: Fetches a list of cities from an SQLite database (cities.db).
 Weather Data: Retrieves real-time weather information using the OpenWeather API.